 Ted Moser, LMT, CPMT II, CIMT

 After serving with the Army in Afghanistan, I left the military in 2005.
 In 2008, I realized that, along with healing, I needed to find a new way to bring meaning and satisfaction to my life.
 But the healing wasn't just for me.
-I realized that I wasn't just focused on myself and my own suffering but the suffering of others as well--be it physical or emotional.
+I realized that I wasn't just focused on my own suffering but the suffering of others as well--be it physical or emotional.
 So, in 2009, I attended massage school.

 As a practicing massage therapist, I took a serious approach and stayed away from "fluff and buff" massage.
 I developed a sense of touch, a "feel," that made me an effective practitioner.
 I focused on addressing the dysfunction of the body's soft tissues, not just on relaxation.
 This healing focus led me to learn more about other modalities I was introduced to in massage school.
-Some of these modalities were acupressure, polarity, reflexology, trigger point, and somatic bodywork therapies.
-I integrated various techniques into my sessions that helped patients make incredible gains, both physically and emotionally, but always felt like there was something more that I could be doing to assist in their healing.
+Some of these modalities were acupressure, polarity, reflexology, trigger point therapy, and somatic bodywork therapies.
+I integrated various techniques into my sessions that helped patients make incredible gains, both physically and emotionally, but I still felt like there was something more that I could be doing to assist in their healing.
 Then, at my first John Barnes Myofascial Release seminar, I knew I had found what I was looking for.

 John Barnes Myofascial Release: What's in a name?
 I learned some basic Myofascial Release, MFR, techniques in massage school.
 Most people do.
-Like them, I even listed MFR as a service I provided.
+Like them, I even listed MFR as a service I provided early on.
 It is a common marketing practice.
 However, I couldn't escape the feeling that I was being misleading or dishonest by promoting a skill I had not been properly trained in.
 So, in 2012, I finally attended a training seminar with John Barnes.
 Once I heard him speak, saw him demonstrate his method, and experienced it first-hand, I realized that I knew very little about MFR and healing. . . and the human body for that matter.
 I knew that I had to change that.
 So, I set out to take as much training from him as I possibly could.

 I now have over 170 hours, nine courses, of hands-on training with John Barnes under my belt.
 Not only have I learned the techniques, but also the philosophy: In order for healing to occur, the body must be addressed as the comprehensive, complex entity that it is.
 That is to say that we are more than just physical beings, we are energetic beings too.
 True healing requires integration of the two.
 This is the principle of healing that must be applied along with the techniques.